And so another year finishes and Y is for Yellow is complete. Here is my Z task – a Zippered Zebra:

 w/c 7th November 2016

 Such a treat!
 An artist stewarding at the NOA show last week recommended this to me and I am so grateful: Thick Time featuring William Kentridge’s work at Whitechapel Gallery.
 I found the whole experience so engaging.
-The video gives some idea, but neither the power nor the humour of it.
-This review is great and also has pictures of the enormous woven designs with horses over maps and bits of text.
 Even the staircase had a figure on it – created with bits of black tape stuck on the risers.
 Marvellous.

 w/c 31st October 2016